hjamiec02/Election-analysis/README.md

 - Software: Python 3.6.1 Visual Studio Code, 1.38.1

 ## Summary
-The analysis of the elction show that:
+The analysis of the election show that:
  - There were 369,711 votes cast in the election.
  - The candidates were:
   - Charles Casper Stockham: 23.0% (85,213)